-The University of Cincinnati’s Certificate in Taxation – Individual Tax provides you with focused training and comprehensive instruction regarding many facets of individual tax principles.
+The University of Cincinnati’s Graduate Certificate in Taxation – Individual Tax provides you with focused training and comprehensive instruction regarding many facets of individual tax principles.
 This program will equip you with extensive knowledge in the area of federal income taxation as it relates to individuals.

 Coursework for the Individual Tax certificate program may be used to satisfy the degree requirements for the MS in Taxation.
 Coursework may also be applicable towards completion of required hours for the CPA exam.
 The Individual Tax online certificate program is also a focused alternative to providing high quality Continuing Professional Education (CPE).

 The University of Cincinnati Carl H. Lindner College of Business has been proudly AACSB Accredited since 1919.

 The Lindner College of Business is ranked the #1 best value business school in the U.S. by CollegeAtlas.org.

 Our faculty members are very responsive to our students.
 They provide office hours and oftentimes their personal phone numbers, so students may easily schedule time to discuss questions or issues.

 Yes.
 The vast majority of our students work throughout their time in their academic program.
 It is important to assess course load and financial aid to understand how to balance school and working.

 If possible, students may cut down on their work hours during a clinical portion of a program.